sudheer-b/contrail-controller/specs/analytics-mirroring-index.md

 Currently flow stats are read from shared memory by vrouter agent, and exported using Sandesh message to Analytics node.
 This message has action=’pass|mirror’, the only indication that the packets of this flow are mirrored.
-Along with this we should add three new fields mirror index, Mirrored byte count, mirrored packet count.
+Along with this we should add six new fields mirror_index, mirror_bytes, mirror_packets, sec_mirror_index, sec_mirror_bytes, sec_mirror_packets (as current framework supports provisioning to two mirrors).
 In an ideal case the packet/byte count data in flow entry should match the mirrored packet/byte count (new).
 Having two fields will help giving more confidence on the stability of mirroring functionality.

 Mirror index will be fetched from matched ACL data for the flow.
 ACL data includes analyzer name, using the analyzer name we will get the mirror index.
 Mirrored packet/byte count should be collected at vrouter kernel module, when the packet is about to be mirrored.
 The capture stats can be added to same shared memory where flow stats are updated.

+Since the framework supports provisioning of two mirrors, stats from both the mirrors (if configured) will be captured.

 ## 3.1 Alternatives considered